iamspd2/automatic-image-captioning/README.md

 # automatic-image-captioning
-This project creates a model that automatically gives captions to images
+This is the second project of my Computer Vision Nanodegree course